aneely/yeet-mac-notifications-in-bash/index.md

-# Yeet Mac Notifications Into the Void from the Terminal

-_Keep Your Hands on Your Keyboard and Keep Going_
+# Keep Your Hands on Your Keyboard and Keep Going

 ## TL;DR: